 Meetings are usually held in the Drawing Room in Bedale Hall at 7:00pm.

-Recording is allowed at all Bedale Town Council meetings which are open to the public, subject to the Council's Video and Audio Recording policy.
+Audio and/or video recording is allowed at all Bedale Town Council meetings which are open to the public, subject to the Council's Video and Audio Recording policy.